OpenTranslationBible/open-bible/en-GB/43.John/md/john-03.md

 ## John 3:34

-For the one whom God has sent speaks the words of God, for God gives the Spirit without limit.
+For the one whom God has sent speaks the words of God, for God gives the Spirit without measure.

 ## John 3:35

-The Father loves the Son and has placed everything in His hands.
+The Father loves the Son and has entrusted everything to His hands.

 ## John 3:36

-Whoever believes in the Son has eternal life, but whoever rejects the Son will not see life, for God’s wrath remains on them.
+Whoever believes in the Son has eternal life, but whoever rejects the Son will not see life, for God’s displeasure remains on them.